AryanChawla1/OnTask/README.md

 - Dates that have past
   - if completed, they should be removed
   - if not completed, priority
+- Minor error with search() in TasksComponent, not working as intended
 - Backend
-  - Minor error with search() in TasksComponent, not working as intended

   - Tasks should have a user field for which user created it
   - User Table
     - Backend auth for user to login
-- Tasks should be organized (API)
-  - By Priority
-  - Date

 - IMPORTANT: Make database link private, env variable?

 ### Git Development